Medal of Honor Grove

 The land for the Grove was dedicated in 1964 with the first 4 states, California, Mississippi, Nevada and Ohio being dedicated on May 30, 1968.
 It took over 20 years for all the states and territories to be dedicated.

-Each state area has a seven foot obelisk centered on a 25 foot square brick plaza.
+Each state area has a seven foot obelisk with the recipient accredited to that area inscribed on it and is centered on a square brick plaza.
 Each Medal of Honor Recipient is identified by a plaque on the obelisk and a stainless steel marker with the name and organization of each recipient as well as the date and location of the act of valor.

 In June 2011 the Friends of the Medal of Honor Grove assumed the honor of maintaining this beautiful memorial park.
 New roads, mowing, tree removal, community cleanups and installing the yearly addition of recipients names are just some of the Friends’ tasks.